aduggleby/dragon/proj/Security/Hmac/README.md

     In the app set the SignatureParameterKey property on the HmacSha256Service object, in the service set the dragon.security.hmac.signatureParameterKey property.

+* Change the signature encoding:

+    Default is Base64, to switch to Hex:
+    In the app set the UseHexEncoding property on the HmacSha256Service object to true, in the service set the dragon.security.hmac.useHexEncoding property to true.

 To be done
 ----------